On the descriptive complexity of Salem sets: Introduction

 The early investigations leading to this paper were motivated by the above-mentioned question asked by Ted Slaman.
 The results of Section \ref{sec:salem_[0,1]} are indeed joint work with Ted Slaman and Jan Reimann.

-We would also like to thank Geoffrey Bentsen, Riccardo Camerlo, Kyle Hambrook and Arno Pauly for useful discussions and suggestions on the topics of the paper.
+We would also like to thank Geoffrey Bentsen, Riccardo Camerlo, Kyle Hambrook, Arno Pauly, and Linda Brown Westrick for useful discussions and suggestions on the topics of the paper.
+We also thank the anonymous referee for his/her careful reading.

-Both author's research was partially supported by the Italian PRIN 2017 Grant \lq\lq Mathematical Logic: models, sets, computability\rq\rq.
-Valenti's participation to the IMS Graduate Summer School in Logic in $2018$ was partially funded by Institute for Mathematical Sciences (National University of Singapore).
+Both author's research was partially supported by the Italian PRIN 2017 Grant ``Mathematical Logic: models, sets, computability".
+Valenti's participation in the IMS Graduate Summer School in Logic in $2018$ was partially funded by the Institute for Mathematical Sciences (National University of Singapore).